Skip to main content

 Ravjul

-Maltese ravioli filled with ricotta cheese, deep-fried or baked.
-Festive dish at village celebrations, reflecting Italian pasta influence with Maltese twist.
+Maltese ravioli stuffed with ricotta and either deep-fried or baked.
+A festive dish at village celebrations, it's Italian pasta filtered through a Maltese kitchen.

 Allergens: